-PM-DNP sStudents entering the DNP program via the traditional admissions process have one (1) required on-campus activity.
+Students entering the DNP program via the traditional admissions process have one (1) required on-campus activity.
 Prior to beginning the curriculum, all PM-DNP students will attend an in-person Bound, an orientation to the DNP and to the University.
 While at Bound, students participate in activities for their first term as a doctoral student at FNU and are oriented to the rest of their coursework.

-All FNU alumni CDNP students-entering the DNP program via streamlined admission (as described in the Admission Policies section of this catalog) will virtually attend meetings during the orientation Bound.
-Streamline admission CDNP students are not required to physically attend a Bound prior to beginning the program.
+All FNU alumni entering the DNP program via streamlined admission (as described in the Admission Policies section of this catalog) will virtually attend meetings during the orientation Bound.
+Streamline admission students are not required to physically attend a Bound prior to beginning the program.